Cabling the Commvault HyperScale Appliance

 The power supplies provide electrical power to the nodes.
 Each node has two redundant power supplies which can be connected to two independent power sources.

 The supplied cables will fit the power receptacles in typical enclosures for your country.
 You may need to provide different power cables if the PDU in your enclosure does not fit a C13 connection.
 All power supplies should be connected to a power source.

 - Connect the first power supply (PSU) of each node to the first power source in the enclosure rack.

 - Connect the second power supply (PSU) of each node to the second power source in the enclosure rack.

 The two 2.5 meter power cords that come with each of the three nodes will work with 115VAC or 250VAC and will plug into a C13 outlet on a Power Distribution Unit in the rack.

 There are 7 network ports on the rear of a appliance node.
 Up to 2 - 10GbE ports can be connected to the data protection network and up to 2 - 10GbE ports can be connected to the private storage cluster network.
 The 1GbE Ethernet Integrated Remote Management Console (iRMC) port is connected to the management or utility network for "lights out" access.

 IMPORTANT: The default 10 GB ports on a Commvault appliance only supports the optical or twinax copper SFP+ connections.
-Commvault appliances do NOT for support RJ45 based connections without a separate adapter purchase.
+Commvault appliances do NOT support RJ45 based connections without a separate adapter purchase.
 Before ordering, confirm the type of network connections needed for the setup.

 - All data management tasks including backups and restores, including virtual Commserve connectivity, are established through the 10GbE data protection port.